jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 If you're willing to consider any tool, from a handgun to a solar panel, to solve your problem, you're on the way to mixed-ideological politics.
 If you think any tool is "off limits", you've been sold a single ideology and are at least partially stuck inside an echo chamber.

-You should want the freedom to choose any tool.
+You should use mixed-ideological politics to choose any tool.
 Not only because it's proven so succesful in modern medicine, science, and mixed-martial arts, but because selecting any adaptation lets you harness evolution.
-And evolution has no limits, respects no man-made rules, and is the reason why we all exist.
+And evolution has no limits, respects no man-made rules, and is the reason why Earth isn't just another lifeless planet.

 ## There is No Lion King

 We weren't the first species to live on Earth and probably won't be the last.
 Life has survived billions of years without depending on any species.
 There's nothing special about any creature.
 We each survive and thrive according to the same laws of evolution.

 Life needs evolution because the Universe is a hostile place.
-It's constantly changing as mountains fall apart, volcanoes erupt, stars emit radiation, heat is lost, waves wash away shorelines, and endless more things transform our planet.
+It's constantly changing as mountains fall apart, volcanoes erupt, stars emit radiation, waves wash away shorelines, and endless more things transform our planet.
 To respond to a changing environment, Life must keeping evolving a stream of new species.

 Those who survive do so because their combination of attributes gives them an edge.
 But, as the planet inevitably changes, traits lose their advantage.
 Thus, while evolution is a constant race to harvest resources more efficiently, no species ever knows if their list of adaptions is good enough to overcome the problems of a changing environment.
 That's why pain hurts so much; it's Life's way of telling individuals to change their behavior and try something else before it's too late.